Carpso/CarpsoApp/README.md

         NEXT_PUBLIC_TIKTOK_LINK=YOUR_TIKTOK_PROFILE_URL
         NEXT_PUBLIC_WEBSITE_LINK=YOUR_OFFICIAL_WEBSITE_URL
         ```
+        Set these in production if these links are desired.

 3.  **Run Development Server:**
     ```bash
     npm run dev
     ```
-    This starts the Next.js app on `http://localhost:9002`.
+    This starts the Next.js app on `http://localhost:9002` (or your configured port).
 4.  **(Optional) Run Genkit Development Server:**
     If you are actively developing or testing the Genkit flows, run:
     ```bash